 The motif of the subtle crease line that forms the scallops on the door leading to the intakes is a nod to the 308 GTB.

-The front is characterised by a single grille opening.
 The bonnet has a pronounced, raised central section and two side channels which channel air from the two vents in the bumper.

 The engine cover features longitudinal ribs which generate a three-dimensional, dynamic effect and are flanked outboard by sculpted mesh grilles.